mnlipp/VM-Operator/controller.md

               storage: 40Gi
 ```

-The disk will be available as "/dev/disk-*n*" in the VM, were
+The disk will be available as "/dev/*name*-disk" in the VM.
+If
-*n* is the index of the disk definition in the list of disks.
+.volumeClaimTemplate.metadata.name is not defined, then
-If .volumeClaimTemplate.metadata.name is defined, then "/dev/*name*-disk"
+"/dev/*name*-disk" is used instead, with
-is used instead.
+*n* being the index of the disk definition in the list of disks.

 ## Further reading